 If a team has a Team Reference Document, then each team member may bring an exact, printed copy of the document.
 These printed copies must be printed by the team in advance: they cannot be printed on-site.
 The pages of each copy of the Team Reference Document should be stapled together (i.e., no loose sheets).
-The printed copies must be provided on Friday or Saturday at registration.
+The printed copies must be provided at registration.
 The printed copies will be made available during the Practice Session and during the Contest, and can be collected by the contestants at the end of the contest.
 You can refer to the preparation instructions for indications about what the notebook can be used for.

-To solve the problems of SWERC you can use the programming languages: C, C++, Java, Kotlin, Python (see environment).
+To solve the problems of SWERC you can use the programming languages: C, C++, Java, Kotlin, Python and OCaml (see environment).
 The judges guarantee that all the problems appearing in the contest can be solved both in C++ and Java.

 The scoring rules are the ones described in the ICPC regional contest rules.
 We clarify that the total time of teams is measured in minutes (not seconds).